 - Neighborhood Stabilization Program (NSP)

-- State Housing Initiatives Partnership (SHIP) Program
+Another source of funding is the State Housing Initiatives Partnership (SHIP) Program.

-Activities and projects must meet HUD eligibility and regulatory requirements, as well as address needs identified by the community before they can be implemented.
+Activities and projects must meet HUD eligibility and regulatory requirements, as well as address needs identified by the community, before they can be implemented.
 A citizen participation process helps determine community development needs.
 As part of this process, the City solicits public input in the preparation of the Annual Action Plan, which describes specific activities that the City will undertake to address community needs and meet the goals established in the City’s Consolidated Plan.
-The CAPER report provides annual information on the City’s accomplishments and progress towards meeting the community’s needs and HUD regulatory requirements.
+The CAPER report provides annual information on the City’s accomplishments and progress toward meeting the community’s needs and HUD regulatory requirements.